 Pursuant to Section 267.1735, Florida Statutes, the Florida Board of Trustees of the Internal Improvement Trust Fund leased various state-owned properties in St. Augustine to the University.
 UFHSA is authorized by law and permitted by the University to operate the state-owned facilities including the leasing of the facilities.
-At June 30, 2022, UFHSA had non-cancellable leases with 17 commercial tenants and 4 residential tenants.
+At June 30, 2024, UFHSA had non-cancellable leases with 17 commercial tenants and one residential tenant.
+Four additional residential leases were classified as short term.